helloric/robot-nodes/README.md

 1. if you want to get the log output you can run `docker compose logs -f`.
 Press <kbd>Ctrl</kbd>+<kbd>c</kbd> to quit logging.
 1. to stop the docker container run `docker compose down`.

 Note that the `up` and `run` commands on docker compose are different. `up` also activates the port forwarding, the run-command only starts a new instance without exposing ports to outside.
-You can not connect to your robot if you start a docker container with "up", so you always want to use `docker compose up` to start but `docker compose run ricbot bash` can be helpful to become a terminal with the same configuration as the robot if you like to test something locally.
+You can not connect to your robot if you start a docker container with "run", so you always want to use `docker compose up` to start but `docker compose run ricbot bash` can be helpful to access a terminal with the same configuration as the robot if you like to test something locally.

+## Contributing

+Please use the [issue tracker](https://github.com/helloric/robot-nodes/issues) to submit bug reports and feature requests.
+Please use Pull Requests as described [here](/CONTRIBUTING.md) to add/adapt functionality.

+## License

+This docker environment setup is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).

+## Maintainer / Authors / Contributers

+- Andreas Bresser, andreas.bresser@dfki.de
+- Adrian Auer, adrian.auer@dfki.de